schneebergerlab/GameteBinning_tetraploid/Pipeline.md

 ##### Step 0.
 Prepare data

 All data are from a tetraploid (potato cultivar) of interest, including PacBio HiFi reads from somatic tissue and short reads from single-cell sequencing of sufficient gamete genomes; note that here we also included additional Illumina sequencing (of 10x single-molecule libraries) for contig depth analysis (to define contig markers more reliably).
 Single-molecule libraries can be replaced with any other normal Illumina short read sequencings in future applications.
-In this example, suppose all these raw data (available on NCBI Bioproject PRJNA726019) are collected in the path below,
+In this example, suppose all raw data (available on NCBI Bioproject PRJNA726019) are collected in the path below (where fastq file names might be indicatively different from downloaded ones),

     wd=/path/to/s0_reads/
     cd ${wd}